Financial planning tools and services to put you on the path to the future you want

 Simply giving your children or grandchildren cash is the simplest way to gift them money.
 Do you remember the feeling of opening an envelope with crisp bills?
 It is pretty exciting.

-If you are in the financial situation where you want to simply give money to your grandchildren to use however they please, simply gifting money is a viable option.
-However, you should keep the federal lending limit in mind while doing so, explains Michael Gross, CFP, CPA and owner of Rising Tides Financial.
+If you are in a financial situation where you want to simply give to your grandchildren in a way that they can use however they please, gifting money is a viable option.
+However, you should keep the federal gifting limit in mind while doing so, explains Michael Gross, CFP/CPA, and the owner of Rising Tides Financial.

 A 529 plan, or a qualified tuition plan, allows you to help save money for your grandchildren’s education.
 Note that funds in a 529 plan may only be used for qualified education fees.

-“The money you put into this account would not be taxed whatsoever, and once it comes time for your grandchild to apply for student financial aid, this money won’t be taken into account either, which could help him or her receive more in financial aid” says Gross.
+“The money you put into this account would not be taxed whatsoever, and once it comes time for your grandchild to apply for student financial aid, this money won’t be taken into account either, which could help them receive more in financial aid,” says Gross.

-Another strategy you can use with a 529 plan is to “frontload” the account.
-This term refers to putting a large sum of money into the account at one time.
+Another strategy you can use with a 529 plan is to front load the account.
+This refers to the act of putting a large sum of money into the account at one time.

 “You can make five years’ worth of payments in one year if you want,” Gross explains.
-“So, with the federal lending limit at $14,000 per year, you could contribute a total of $70,000 at one time.”
+“So, with the federal gifting limit at $16,000 per year, you could contribute a total of $80,000 at one time.”

 You also have a couple of other options when it comes to helping grandchildren with their finances.
 You may open and fund accounts that you control while your grandchildren are young or until you decide to give them access.